RecNetBot-Development/RecNetPy/README.md

 # RecNetPy
-> **RecPy** is an API wrapper built in Python for pulling data from rec.net.
+> **RecNetPy** is an API wrapper built in Python for pulling data from rec.net.
 It's the same wrapper used to power RecNetBot!.

 [![NPM Version][pip-image]][pip-url]
 [![Downloads Stats][pip-downloads]][pip-url]